rickstergg/clean-chatbox/README.md

 # Usage / Installation

+Note: I recommend doing these in the streamlabs website instead of the chatbox dialog box in the SLOBS / OBS Studio windows.
+Their website is more responsive and you may not be able to hit the save button on the custom fields.

 1. Go to Streamlabs, and navigate to the widgets.
 There should be a chat widget, click on it.
 2. Near the bottom, you'll see "Enable Custom HTML/CSS."
 Click Enable!
 3. For each of the tabs that show up underneath the radio buttons, copy and paste each of the files into the respective sections.